 After working across a range of clients in paid media, it’s clear that some questions crop up time and time again, so I thought I’d address some of these in a little more detail.
 If you have any questions, please reach out to us and you might be featured in FAQs part 2!

 Why are channel results so different from Google Analytics?

 The key to answering this question is understanding attribution.
 Each platform has its own default attribution model, counting conversions that occur within a post-click or post-view window.
-For example, Facebook counts conversions that occurred within 28 days of clicking on an ad or within 1 day of viewing (but not clicking) an ad.
+For example, Facebook counts conversions that occured within 28 days of clicking on an ad or within 1 day of viewing (but not clicking) an ad.